-This morning, your driver and guide will meet you at the cruise pier to explore the Istrian peninsula.
-Drive down the west coast along the Adriatic Sea to Pula, at the southernmost tip of the Istrian Peninsula.
+This morning, your driver and guide will meet you at your ship to explore some of the Istrian peninsula.
+Today you will drive down the western Istrian coast along the Adriatic Sea to Pula, at the southernmost tip of the Peninsula.

-Return to Rovinj, which is at its most charming at dusk.
+Return to Rovinj where your guide will also give you an overview tour of the city.
 Your guide will take you to visit the Church of St. Euphemia.
 The Venetian Baroque structure dominated the Old Town center of Rovinj and is dedicated to St. Euphemia, the patron saint of Rovinj.